rust-lang/blog.rust-lang.org/content/inside-rust/this-development-cycle-in-cargo-1.90.md

 We talked a bit about Cargo's transition.
 We still plan to do this in two phases, (1) make the more granular paths configurable and then (2) change the defaults to OS native paths.
 The change to OS native paths might not even need to happen in one go so long as we've solve the policy questions (particularly for Mac).
-For config, we can read from both locations.
+For config, Cargo can read from both locations.
-For caches, we can abandon the old location though there is a question of how to handle the cache garbage collection database, whether to have them be distinct or not.
+For caches, Cargo can abandon the old location though there is a question of how to handle the cache garbage collection database, whether to have them be distinct or not.
 There is a question on how to transition the bin path.